 How To Get Rid of Gnats

 Most gnats don’t bite, sting, or spread disease, but they’re still a nuisance, particularly indoors.
-These annoying insects are attracted to sweet smells, body heat, sweat, and other forms of moisture.
-Additionally, they can eat and lay eggs in nearly any kind of decaying organic matter, so they can be hard to get rid of.
+These annoying insects are attracted to sweet smells, body heat, sweat, and any form of moisture.
+Additionally, they can eat and lay eggs in nearly any decaying organic matter, so they can be hard to eliminate.

-First, we’ll show you how to identify the type of gnats you’re dealing with.
-Then we’ll provide some strategies for exterminating them and preventing them from returning.
-We’ll also give our recommendations for the top pest control companies in case DIY methods prove insufficient.
+Here, we’ll show you how to identify the type of gnats you’re dealing with and provide some strategies for exterminating them and preventing them from returning.
+We’ll also give our recommendations for the leading pest control companies in case DIY methods prove insufficient.

 What Are Gnats?

 “Gnats” is not actually a scientific classification.
 Instead, it’s a loose term for a number of different species of very small, flying insects.
 These flies lay their eggs in damp organic environments such as potting soil, pipe drains, or rotting produce.
 The reproduction cycle of fungus gnats, for example, only takes about 17 days, so one gnat can breed hundreds very quickly.
-They tend to swarm around sources of food and moisture including your fruit bowl, your drains, your houseplants, and even your body.
+They tend to swarm around food and moisture sources, drains, houseplants, and even your body.

 While different types of gnats have different features, they do have some things in common: